Enforcement and Compliance, International Trade Administration, Department of Commerce.

 IV.
 Scope of the Order

+X. Programs Determined Not to Confer Measurable Benefits

 XI.
-Programs Determined Not To Confer Measurable Benefits

-XII.
-Programs Determined Not To Be Used During the POR
+Programs Determined Not to Be Used During the POR

 BILLING CODE 3510-DS-P